 Lexin Zhou

-I am interested in research about the science of AI evaluation and social computing, regularly taking inspiration from psychometrics and cognitive science.
-My work has been featured in Nature, Forbes, Microsoft Research, MIT Tech Review, IEEE Spectrum, El País, New Scientists, IBM, among others.
+I’ve spent time in research/consultancy roles at Microsoft Research, OpenAI, Meta AI, European Commission JRC, Krueger AI Safety Lab, and VRAIN.
+My work has been featured in Nature, Financial Times, Microsoft Research, MIT Tech Review, Forbes, IEEE Spectrum, El País, New Scientists, QbitAI, IBM, among others.

 news

-Mar 20, 2025 | 💡 Invited talk about General Scales Unlock AI Evaluation with Explanatory and Predictive Power at Princeton University. |
+| Mar 20, 2025 | 💡 Invited talk about General Scales Unlock AI Evaluation with Explanatory and Predictive Power at Princeton University. |

-Mar 09, 2025 | 📜 New preprint on introducing conceptual and technological innovations for a science of AI Evaluation: General Scales Unlock AI Evaluation with Explanatory and Predictive Power!
+| Mar 09, 2025 | 📜 New preprint on introducing conceptual and technological innovations for a science of AI Evaluation: General Scales Unlock AI Evaluation with Explanatory and Predictive Power!
 Takeaways on X. An open platform calling for collaborations and extensions of our methodology.
 A accessible Microsoft Research Blog summarizing our work for the general audience.
 This represents the work that I personally feel the most excited about, to date. |

-Oct 30, 2024 | 💡Invited talk on Larger and More Instructable Language Models Become Less Reliable at Microsoft Research! |
+| Oct 30, 2024 | 💡Invited talk on Larger and More Instructable Language Models Become Less Reliable at Microsoft Research! |

-Sep 25, 2024 | 📜 Larger and More Instructable Language Models Become Less Reliable is finally out in Nature!
+| Sep 25, 2024 | 📜 Larger and More Instructable Language Models Become Less Reliable is finally out in Nature!
 Takeaways on X. This reminds me of Goodhart’s law. |

-Sep 20, 2024 | 📜 An LLM Feature-based Framework for Dialogue Constructiveness Assessment is accepted by EMNLP 2024, receiving high review scores that placed it in the top 0.5% of all submissions! |
+| Sep 20, 2024 | 📜 An LLM Feature-based Framework for Dialogue Constructiveness Assessment is accepted by EMNLP 2024, receiving high review scores that placed it in the top 0.5% of all submissions! |

 selected publications